samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 The authentication tag comparison MUST be done in constant time to avoid leaking information via timing.

-If authentication fails, the ciphertext MUST NOT be decrypted internally, and the decrypted plaintext MUST NOT be given as output.
+If authentication fails, the ciphertext MUST NOT be decrypted.

 A larger MAC output length (e.g. 512 bits) that gets truncated to 256 bits MAY be used as long as the `MAC_CONTEXT` string is specified as instructed.
 However, the MAC output length MUST NOT be less than or truncated below 256 bits as this would affect the collision resistance, which is needed for this scheme to be committing.

 Every key MUST be randomly chosen from a uniform distribution.
-Keys can either be randomly generated using a cryptographically secure pseudorandom number generator (CSPRNG) or the output of a key derivation function (KDF).
+This means randomly generated using a cryptographically secure pseudorandom number generator (CSPRNG) or the output of a key derivation function (KDF).

 The nonce MAY be public and/or predictable.
-It can be a counter, the output of a KDF by deriving the key alongside the nonce, or randomly generated using a CSPRNG.
+It can be a counter, the output of a KDF by deriving the nonce alongside the key, or randomly generated using a CSPRNG.
 However, care MUST be taken to ensure that the likelihood of two randomly generated nonces colliding is low by frequently rotating the key being used.

 The internally derived `encryptionKey` and `macKey` SHOULD be erased from memory before returning an output.
 However, this may not be possible in some programming languages.